-Dataset: The Alexa top 1M sites are listed in alexa-top1m-2020-10-30_0900_UTC.csv, located in shared-data on mobi8.
+Dataset: The Alexa top 1M sites are listed in alexa-top1m-2021-09-30\0900\UTC.csv, located in shared-data on mobi8.

-- (a) Plot a distribution of the top-level domains in the dataset. - (b) Collect DNS records for Alexa top 1M domains.
+- (a) Plot a distribution of the top-level domains in the dataset. - (b) Collect DNS records for a sample of 10k entries from the Alexa top 1M domains.
 Build three datasets for A, AAAA, and ANY requests. - (c) Visualize the a distribution of the record sizes and print the 10 domains with the largest responses.
 How do the sets differ? - (d) Do some resolvers behave differently?
 The system default is 8.8.8.8, but there are many more resolvers.